Abortion rights and healthcare during COVID-19

 - Patients are reluctant to travel (or unable to) due to exposure risk.

 - Travel options may be restricted due to flight cancellations and other restrictions.

 - It is difficult for patients who need a later abortion to cross the border into the United States.
 (Although they can bring a doctor’s letter stating their visit is for essential medical reasons, this might not be accepted by U.S. border officials.)

 - Access to blood testing and ultrasound services may be challenging in some areas (many providers require this prior to an abortion).

-- There may be shortages of Mifegymiso in coming months.
+- There may be temporary shortages of Mifegymiso.

-- Many pharmacies are rationing drugs, including prescription birth control, and there may be shortages of contraceptives such as condoms in the near future.
+- Pharmacies may ration drugs, including prescription birth control, and there may be shortages of contraceptives such as condoms.
 You may only be able to get a short supply of a prescription at a time.

 - Access to STI testing and other sexual and reproductive healthcare is more difficult.

 Clinics that remain open are generally taking the following steps